pree-dew/go-otel-cookbook/README.md

   <img width="624" alt="Screenshot 2024-05-02 at 6 08 51 PM" src="https://github.com/pree-dew/go-otel-remote-write/assets/132843509/1c6ad373-b7c0-427c-92fc-3ebf1b19e66e">

   **Note: Here vmagent is used as otlp compatible backend which internally remote writing to victoriametrics, if you have an otlp backend endpoint then you can use that here at place of vmagent and victoriametrics won't be required.**

 - Pros:

   - This setup can push directly to an OTel supported backend.
 Here backend means the storage system that you are going to query e.g. Prometheus.
-  - Simple setup - no intermediate agents e.g. vmagent, prometheus-agent are required.
+  - Simple setup - intermediate agents e.g. vmagent, prometheus-agent are not required.

 - Cons:

-  - Lack of intermediate agent implies that the application has to fulfill the role of ensuring - retrying if backend not available, buffering data up to a certain point, etc.
+  - Lack of intermediate agent implies that the application has to fulfill the role of resiliency - retrying if backend not available, buffering data up to a certain point, etc.

   - The application upfront declares that it is tightly coupled with OTel based ingestion mechanisms.
 If we need